-The central iron drop observed in a few clusters is a significant feature with a typical scale of ~10 kpc (Panagoulia et al. 2015; Liu et al. 2019; Lakhchaura et al. 2019).
-It requires a high spatial resolution and a high S/N to be detected and it has a negligible impact on the iron mass in most cases.
-We do not perform a systematic investigation of the iron drop in our sample due to the lack of a signal.
-Instead, we proceed by first identifying about 20 profiles that, following a visual inspection, may show a central drop.
-Typically, this occurs when the first or second bin shows an abundance value lower than the value of the second or third bin at ~ $2\sigma$ .
+The central iron drop observed in a few clusters is a significant feature with a typical scale of $\sim 10$ kpc (Panagoulia et al. 2015; Liu et al. 2019; Lakhchaura et al. 2019).
+It requires a high spatial resolution and a high S/N to be detected, and has a negligible impact on the iron mass in most cases.
+We do not perform here a systematic investigation of the iron drop in our sample, due to the lack of signal.
+Instead, we proceed first by identifying about 20 profiles that, after a visual inspection, may show a central drop.
+Typically, this occurs when the first and/or second bin shows an abundance value lower than the value of the second/third bin at $\sim 2\sigma$ .
 Then, we repeat the fit to the abundance profile including the central drop, allowing for this component in our fit in the form of a "negative Gaussian" as follows: